imememani/Unity-ZipExtractor/README.md

 These will be pressable on zip files, they will gray out on any other kinds.

 The contents will be extracted to whatever directory the zip file is currently in, a new folder will be created to host the files named after the zip file!

+# How-To

+## 1. Drag the .zip into your project, anywhere.
+## 2. Select and right-click your zip file.
+## 3. Extract!

+It's that easy.

+---

 ![img][preview]